 As Hades is the dark brother of Zeus, so too is Batman the dark counterpart of Superman.
 Like Hades, Batman makes his home underground and a significant part of his power comes from his riches.
 This aspect in particular perhaps makes Batman more like Pluto, the Roman version of Hades, but we’ll table that for the moment.
 It’s hard not to think of Batman as ruling the underworld of the DC Universe, deciding the ultimate fate of damned souls.
-Additionally, Batman is often found on the outside of the JLA circle, the member no one quite trusts, much like Hades and his Olympic family.
+Additionally, Batman is often found on the outside of the Justice League circle, the member no one quite trusts, much like Hades and his Olympic family.

 10. Poseidon = Aquaman

 Ruler of the seven seas, able to command the ocean and its inhabitants.

 Ok, you knew this one was coming.
 It’s actually harder to find differences between Poseidon and Aquaman, considering the former is one of the main inspirations for the latter.
 They both even have the same weapon of choice, the trident.
 Perhaps the main difference between the two is that while Poseidon is one of the three most powerful of the Olympian Gods, Aquaman is something of a joke.
 I guess it just goes to show that the ancient Greeks thought that the ability to talk to fish was a lot cooler than we do.

 9. Hera = Wonder Woman